zephyrproject-rtos/zephyr/doc/application/application.rst

       BOARD = board_configuration_name

-   The supported boards can be found in :ref:`board`.
+   The supported boards can be found in :ref:`boards`.

 #.
 Add the name of the default kernel configuration file for your
    application on a new line: